Filkolev/LED-basic-driver/README.md

 load time.

 This creates the character device which is located at `/dev/simple-led`.
-Reading the file will return either "0" (if the LED is currently off) or "1" (if the LED is on).
-Writing "0" to the file will turn the LED off whereas writing anything else will turn it on.
+Reading the file will return either "0" (if the LED is currently OFF) or "1" (if the LED is ON).
+Writing "0" to the file will turn the LED OFF whereas writing anything else will turn it ON.

 The module can be unloaded using this command (as root): `sudo rmmod led`

-The test program, called `led-test` will simply open the file descriptor, read the current LED value and print it, wait for the user to enter a string (presumably "0" or "1"), writes the received string to the character device and finally prints the LED value once again.
+The test program, called `led-test` will simply open the file descriptor, read the current LED value and print it, wait for the user to enter a string (presumably "0" or "1"), write the received string to the character device and finally print the LED value once again.
 It should be run as root.

 ## Working with Physical Addresses